St. Cloud started exploring ways to make water bills cheaper for residents last year.

-The city has been permitted to tap into the Cypress Lake Wells Field along with other entities, including Toho Water, Reedy Creek Improvement District, Polk County and Orange County.
+The city has been permitted to tap into the Cypress Lake Wells Field along with other entities like Toho Water, Reedy Creek Improvement District, Polk County and Orange County.

-Members of this co-op have already chipped in money for permitting, research and environmental studies that must take place before construction can begin.
+Members of this co-op have already chipped in money for permitting, research and other steps that must take place before construction can begin.

 St. Cloud has invested approximately $3 million into this process, according to the city’s Public Service Administrator DiAnna Rawleigh.